microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

         <img class="modal-content" id="img01" style="display: block;margin-left: auto; margin-right: auto;"><div id="caption"></div>
     </div> -->

 1. To initiate an SSH tunnel, the following command needs to be run from a Command Prompt.
 An SSH tunnel creates a secure connection between your host and remote computer through which services can be relayed.
 If this command is successful, you should be able to access the remote Jenkins on port 8080 on your local machine.
+Note: If you have a website on 8080, you may need to choose another port.

     ```cmd
     putty.exe -ssh -L 8080:localhost:8080 <username>@<ip address>